Crystal Lake church holds off demolition of historic building as preservationists assess costs

 “The people that are left holding the bag are the members of St. Mary’s,” he said.
 “We aren’t being stubborn, mean people who want to tear a building down.”

-The church first discussed the possible demolition at a historic commission meeting in September with goals to demolish it in October to turn it into a grassy plot.
-St. Mary’s treasurer Cate Williams said the church already spent $28,000 on asbestos remediation, according to meeting minutes.
+The church first discussed the possible demolition at a historic commission meeting in September, with goals to demolish it in October and turn it into a grassy plot.
+St. Mary’s treasurer Cate Williams said the church already has spent $28,000 on asbestos remediation, according to meeting minutes.

-Historic Commission member Brittany Niequist said she hopes to get an engineering assessment with the help of Landmark Illinois that will provide updated numbers.
-The assessment could also determine if the building could be moved off the church’s property.
+Historic Commission member Brittany Niequist said she hopes to get an engineering assessment with the help of Landmarks Illinois to provide updated numbers.
+The assessment also could determine whether the building could be moved off the church’s property.

 “It’s clear to me that a lot needs to be done.
 It’s not clear to me exactly what needs to be done,” she said.